Quantifying the entire library universe

 The staff of the OCLC Library extracted data from respected third-party sources, both electronic and print, that in their judgment are the most current and accurate sources to which they have access.
 For many countries, data were either unavailable (indicated in the charts as NA) or sporadic.
 Also, for a lot of the world, the data were not as current as the compilers would have liked.
 Many of the printed sources were several years old and many websites were suspect.
 It was felt, however, that a fairly recent figure was better than none at all, with a cut-off date of around 1980.
 The OCLC Library staff had to determine which of the sometimes several possible sources was the most reliable in terms of accuracy and currency.
 Seldom did the data from two or more different sources coincide for the same year.

-The decision about whether to record data under the independent county or under a dependency was determined by how the data were reported in the data sources.
+The decision about whether to record data under the independent country or under a dependency was determined by how the data were reported in the data sources.
 For example, Tasmania is represented under Australia, but Puerto Rico is separate from the United States.

 For the sake of uniformity, the total number of libraries represents administrative units and not service points, since not all sources report service points consistently.
 Some of the country entries did not specify which unit they were reporting, in which case it was assumed that it was administrative units.